partysalat/magic-kingdom/game/art_generation_guide.md

 **ChatGPT Optimized:**
 ```
-Create a video game character sprite in isometric 3/4 top-down view at a 45-degree angle from above, similar to RimWorld or Stardew Valley character sprites.
-The character is a bright red cartoon crab gunslinger named Gisela shown in left-facing profile view.
-She's wearing a brown cowboy hat, red bandana around her neck, holding two revolvers visible from the side.
-Her profile shows the side of her crab body, shell texture, claws holding guns, and legs in walking stance facing left.
-Comic book art style with thick black outlines and cel-shading for depth.
-Anthropomorphic crab with natural crustacean features.
-Wild west beach aesthetic, bold saturated colors.
-Centered on transparent or white background.
-Single character sprite, game-ready asset.
+Create a single video game character sprite for a top-down shooter.
+Use an isometric 3/4 perspective viewed from 45 degrees above, like sprites in Stardew Valley or Enter the Gungeon.

+CHARACTER: A bright red cartoon crab gunslinger named Gisela, shown in left-facing profile.
+She stands upright on her legs in an anthropomorphic walking stance facing left.

+SIDE VIEW DETAILS: Brown cowboy hat visible from side profile, red bandana around neck visible.
+Side view of her red shell showing depth and curvature.
+Both claws extended forward holding revolvers aimed left.
+Legs in walking stance, side profile of eye stalks.

+FEATURES: Natural crab anatomy from side - shell with texture visible from profile, prominent claws with guns, segmented legs in motion, side view of head with eye stalks.
+Cartoonish proportions.

+STYLE: Bold comic book art with thick black ink outlines around every shape.
+Cel-shaded for depth with 2-3 tone levels.
+Clean, vibrant colors - bright red for shell, brown for hat, silver for guns.
+No gradients, flat color zones with clear shadows.

+COMPOSITION: Character centered, taking up 70% of frame.
+Simple side-walking pose moving left.
+White or transparent background with no environmental elements.

+AESTHETIC: Wild west cowboy meets ocean creature.
+Bold and readable at small sizes.
 ```

 **Bing Condensed (480 chars):**